This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Christchurch

-Christchurch, although not a large city by international standards is for New Zealand.
-As with any large city, picking the right place to stay for you is really important.
-The two main choices are either out by the airport for a convenient trip back home or in the heart of the city where all the action happens.
+Although not a large city by international standards, Christchurch is big for New Zealand.
+As with any large city, picking the right place to stay is really important.

 Essential Information to Know Before You Go

-- This route is 493 km and should take approximately 6 hours.
-As it’s such a long drive I highly recommend turning this drive into a 3 to 7 day trip.
+- This route is 493 km (306 mi) and should take approximately 6 hours.
+As it’s such a long drive, I highly recommend turning this drive into a 3 to 7-day trip.
 You can choose to spend the night at Wanaka, Omarama, Twizel, Lake Tekapo, or Mount Cook.